 List one or two upcoming events, legislative action alerts or social justice websites

-By Barb Born March 14, 2017 The reflection maybe used in parish bulletins, newsletters or for faith sharing groups without copyright concern.
+By Barb Born May 28, 2023 Let the Spirit cruise !The reflection maybe used in parish bulletins, newsletters or for faith sharing groups without copyright concern.